meshplay/meshplay/docs/pages/project/contributing/contributing-cli.md

 - _Provide possibility to specify output format as json (-o json) for easy inspection of command response._

 Part of delivering a great user experience is providing intuitive interfaces.
-In the case of `mesheryctl` takes inspiration from and delivers similar user experiences as popular CLIs do in this ecosystem, like `kubectl` and `docker`.
+In the case of `meshplayctl` takes inspiration from and delivers similar user experiences as popular CLIs do in this ecosystem, like `kubectl` and `docker`.
 Here is relevant `kubectl` information to reference - [Kubectl SIG CLI Community Meeting Minutes](https://docs.google.com/document/u/2/d/1r0YElcXt6G5mOWxwZiXgGu_X6he3F--wKwg-9UBc29I/edit#), [contributing to kubectl](https://github.com/kubernetes/community/blob/master/sig-cli/CONTRIBUTING.md), [code](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubectl/cmd/config).

 Command structure and command behavior should be designed in such a way that they are intuitive.
 Users should ideally be able to understand what a command is used for without having to extensively go through the documentation.
-For example, `mesheryctl pattern apply -f <pattern name>` requires no further clarification as it is evident that the command will apply the pattern specified.
+For example, `meshplayctl pattern apply -f <pattern name>` requires no further clarification as it is evident that the command will apply the pattern specified.

 Consistency is key when designing intuitive interfaces.
-Although `mesheryctl perf run -f <performance profile name>` may sound more intuitive, users who are experienced in using the CLI will prefer the consistant verb `apply` over `run`.
+Although `meshplayctl perf run -f <performance profile name>` may sound more intuitive, users who are experienced in using the CLI will prefer the consistant verb `apply` over `run`.
 This will also ensure a consistent command language making memorizing easier.

 **Flags**

 Consistency should also be enforced when chaining commands and using flags.
-For example, if `mesheryctl pattern` has a `list` and `view` command and has an `-all` and `--output` flag, then, similar commands like `mesheryctl perf` should also support the same commands and flags and provide a consistent user experience.
+For example, if `meshplayctl pattern` has a `list` and `view` command and has an `-all` and `--output` flag, then, similar commands like `meshplayctl perf` should also support the same commands and flags and provide a consistent user experience.

 ### Rational defaults overriden with flags